newjersey/navigator-content/src/roadmaps/tasks/zoning-food-truck.md

 callToActionText: ""
 ---

-Check with the Zoning Offices on all the location(s) where you’re interested in parking your food truck to sell goods and services, as well as where you plan to park the vehicle for overnight storage. **Before parking a truck in a residential neighborhood, be sure to check with your local government's Zoning Office**
+Check with the Zoning Offices on all the location(s) where you’re interested in parking your food truck to sell goods and services, as well as where you plan to park the vehicle for overnight storage. **Before parking a truck in a residential neighborhood, be sure to check with your local government's Zoning Office.**

 ---